sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 of specific software releases that are part of the same release/support infrastructure (i.e. Fabrikam Office 2013).
-This version is used for string comparisons only and is not compared to be an earlier or later release (that is done via the entity version [FIXME: consistency].
+This version is used for string comparisons only and is not compared to be an earlier or later release (that is done via the entity version). <!--FIXME: consistency -->

-* description (index 46): A longer, detailed description of the software.
+- description (index 46): A longer, detailed description of the software.
 This description can be multiple sentences (differentiated from summary, which is a very short, one-sentence description).

-* edition (index 47): The variation of the product (Extended, Enterprise, Professional, Standard etc).
+- edition (index 47): The variation of the product (Extended, Enterprise, Professional, Standard etc).

-* entitlement-data-required (index 48): An indicator to determine if there should be accompanying proof of entitlement when a software license reconciliation is completed.
+- entitlement-data-required (index 48): An indicator to determine if there should be accompanying proof of entitlement when a software license reconciliation is completed.

-* entitlement-key (index 49): A vendor-specific textual key that can be used to reconcile the validity of an entitlement. (e.g. serial number, product or license key).
+- entitlement-key (index 49): A vendor-specific textual key that can be used to reconcile the validity of an entitlement. (e.g. serial number, product or license key).

-* generator (index 50): The name of the software tool that created a CoSWID tag.
+- generator (index 50): The name of the software tool that created a CoSWID tag.
 This item is typically used if tags are created on the fly or via a catalog-based analysis for data found on a computing device.

-* persistent-id (index 51): A GUID used to represent products installed where the product are related, but may be different versions.
+- persistent-id (index 51): A GUID used to represent products installed where the product are related, but may be different versions.
 For example, an “upgradeCode” (see http://msdn.microsoft.com/en-us/library/aa372375(v=vs.85).aspx as an reference for this example).

-* product (index 52): The base name of the product (e.g. [FIXME: what are appropriate examples?].
+- product (index 52): The base name of the product (e.g. <!--FIXME: what are appropriate examples?-->).

-* product-family (index 53): The overall product family this software belongs to.
+- product-family (index 53): The overall product family this software belongs to.
 Product family is not used to identify that a product is part of a suite, but is instead used when a set of products that are all related may be installed on multiple different devices.
 For example, an enterprise backup system may consist of a backup services,